Ronnakrit888/Ronnakrit888/README.md

 ###

-<p align="left">I'm a 3rd year student pursuing bachelor's in Computer Engineering from Khon Kaen University</p>
+<p align="left">I'm a 3rd year student pursuing a bachelor's in Computer Engineering at Khon Kaen University.
+My journey started with a focus on web development (frontend with Angular/TypeScript), but I'm currently shifting my passion and learning toward embedded systems, primarily using C and Arduino for hardware interaction and low-level programming.</p>

 ###